MutsakaEmmason/Academic-Issue-Tracking-System/README.md

    Notifications

-In-app & Email Notifications: Users are notified of status changes, and alerts are generated for overdue or unresolved issues.
+In-app & Email Notifications: Users are notified of status changes, and alerts are generated for overdue or unresolved issues

   Dashboard